SMI/SmiServices/src/applications/Applications.IsIdentifiableReviewer/README.md

 ## Usage

 Review the reports and mark either `Ignore` (this is a false positive) or `Update` (this is PII and needs to be redacted).
 This will result in a new rule being added to either `NewRules.yaml` (Ignore) or `RedList.yaml` (Update).
 Once  a rule is written it will be applied automatically to future reports loaded eliminating the lead to make duplicate decisions.
+After using `Ignore` or `Update` the display moves onto the next failure, skipping over those which are matched by existing rules.

+The `Next` and `Prev` buttons move sequentially through the failures, i.e. `Next` does not skip over failures that are matched by existing rules.

 If you are not in `RulesOnly` mode an SQL UPDATE statement will be issued for the PrimaryKey / Table of the report.